 Alexa is ready to show and tell

-With the Amazon Echo Show 8, you can see who's coming and going without shaking a leg or lifting a finger.
+With the Amazon Echo Show 8 (2nd Gen), you can see who's coming and going without shaking a leg or lifting a finger.
 Its display shows a live view of your front door, so you can engage or dismiss your visitors without even opening the door.
 Plus, Alexa has tons of other skills compatible with many of the most popular smart home products on the market.